How is measles treated?

 - if their eyelids are crusty, gently wash them with warm water

 If your child is having trouble breathing, is coughing a lot or seems drowsy, see your doctor urgently.
 If your child has a serious case of measles or develops complications, they may need to be treated in hospital.

 How is measles prevented?

-Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months with the MMRV (measles-mumps-rubella-varicella) vaccine.
+Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months (MMRV, which includes varicella, or chicken pox).
 If the MMRV dose is not received at 18 months, MMR is given again at 4 years.

-Immunising your child with the recommended two doses provides them with 99% immunity against measles.
-If your child isn’t immunised and you think they have been exposed to measles, it's important to see your doctor as soon as possible – within 72 hours.
+Immunising your child with the recommended 2 doses provides them with 99% immunity against measles.
+If your child isn’t immunised and you think they have been exposed to measles, it's important to see your doctor as soon as possible — within 72 hours.